After a two-week trip to Paros and Naxos, I was amazed by how hard I fell for Greece’s Cycladic islands.

 - Other travel-friendly toiletry swaps:

-- Plastic-free razor from Leaf – with a pivoting-head design, this is the only plastic-free razor I’ve found that doesn’t slice my legs.
+- Plastic-free razor – with a pivoting-head design, this is the only one I’ve found that doesn’t slice my legs.

 - Tip: Technically, you can’t fly with the safety razor blades the Leaf uses, but I’ve walked right through airport security with them numerous times without any problems.
 (If they do raise a flag, just make sure you keep the razor handle and only hand over the blades!
 They’re cheap and easy to replace from any pharmacy on Paros or elsewhere.)